Seasonal Dry Eyes: Why Do My Eyes Get Drier in the Fall?

 Finding relief from dry eyes

-At Walter Eye Clinic, we offer dry eye treatment in Tinley Park, Illinois to help you manage dry eyes during the fall and throughout the year.
+At Walter Eye Clinic, we offer dry eye treatment in Tinley Park, Illinois, to help you manage dry eyes during the fall and throughout the year.
 Over-the-counter lubricating eye drops can provide temporary relief, and using a humidifier at home can add moisture back into the air.
 For more persistent or severe cases, we can recommend advanced treatments tailored to your specific needs to keep your eyes comfortable year-round.